pellepelster/pelle.io/site/content/posts/solidblocks-shell.md

 ARG=${1:-}
 shift || true

-# if we see the boostrap command assume solidshell is not yet initialized and skip environment setup
+# if we see the bootstrap command assume Solidshell is not yet initialized and skip environment setup
 case "${ARG}" in
   bootstrap) ;;
   *) ensure_environment ;;